Students on a full-time Tier 4 visa are limited to certain time restrictions for the work that they do:

 If you find out that your work conditions are incorrect for your visa, please email firstname.lastname@example.org.

 The UK government also provides details of the work that you can and cannot do in its Tier 4 guidance document (pgs.
 65-70).

 'Term-time' includes any time spent writing up your dissertation.
 Work is therefore restricted to 20 hours per week.
 You cannot work full-time until your official end date on SAMIS.

 If you submit your dissertation early you are not permitted to work full-time until your actual course end date.

 'Vacation time' is five weeks over the course of a year, from September to August (plus Bank Holidays and University Closure days).
 Vacation must be agreed with the Supervisor.
 You can work full-time during vacation time that has been agreed with your supervisor and authorised using the authorised absence form available on SAMIS online.
 You must submit a request under the 'VACATION' category.

-You can request a longer period of vacation in between submitting your dissertation and completing your viva, but this must be authorised by your Director of Studies using the authorised absence form available on SAMIS online.
+You can request a longer period of vacation in between submitting your thesis and completing your viva, but this must be authorised by your Director of Studies using the authorised absence form available on SAMIS online.
 You must submit a request under the 'POST SUBMISSION' category.

 You are restricted to 20 hours per week from the date of your viva until your degree is awarded at the final Board of Studies.